 Longevity 50 to 150 years.

-Leaves Elliptic to Oblong, Glossy Light Green, Purple, Evergreen.
+Leaves Elliptic to Oblong, Light Green, Red or Purple or Bronze, Evergreen.

 Flowers Showy.
 Pink, Purple or Yellow.
 Flowers in Summer or Fall.
 Has perfect flowers (male and female parts in each flower).

 Persistent, Brown or Gray Capsule, Small (0.25 - 0.50 inches), fruiting in Fall, Winter, Spring or Summer Wildlife use it.

 Bark Striking, Cream or Light Green, Exfoliating.